Nilemdo 180mg film-coated tablets

 Summary of the safety profile

-The safety profile of bempedoic acid has been studied in 4 controlled phase 3 clinical studies (N=3,621) including patients with hypercholesterolemia on maximum tolerated statin dose (2 studies; n=3008) and patients on no or low dose statins (2 studies; n=613).
-The most commonly reported adverse reactions with bempedoic acid during pivotal trials were hyperuricaemia (3.8%), pain in extremity (3.1%), and anaemia (2.5%).
+The safety profile of bempedoic acid has been studied in 4 placebo-controlled phase 3 primary hyperlipidaemia studies (N=3,621) including patients with hypercholesterolemia on maximum tolerated statin dose (2 studies; n= 3 008) and patients on no or low dose statins (2 studies; n=613).
+The most commonly reported adverse reactions with bempedoic acid during pivotal trials were hyperuricaemia (3.8%), pain in extremity (3.1%), anaemia (2.5%), and gout (1.4%).
 More patients on bempedoic acid compared to placebo discontinued treatment due to muscle spasms (0.7% versus 0.3%), diarrhoea (0.5% versus <0.1%), pain in extremity (0.4% versus 0), and nausea (0.3% versus 0.2%), although differences between bempedoic acid and placebo were not significant.
+The safety profile in the cardiovascular outcomes study (CLEAR Outcomes; N=13 965) was consistent with the overall safety profile described in the phase 3 primary hyperlipidaemia studies.

 Tabulated list of adverse reactions

-Adverse reactions reported with bempedoic acid are displayed by system organ class and frequency in table 1.
+Adverse reactions reported with bempedoic acid, based on incidence rates from phase 3 primary hyperlipidaemia studies and exposure adjusted incidence rates from CLEAR Outcomes study, are displayed by system organ class and frequency in table 1.

 Table 1: Adverse reactions